Using a context of chairs around square tables, students will be

 At this point, divide students into groups.
 Allow them to

 explore various arrangements of tables and chairs using pattern blocks

-or the Chairs Around a Table applet.
-This online activity allows students to explore the various situations described in this lesson.
+or the Chairs Around a Table Applet.
+This online activity allows students to check their work and explore the various situations described in this lesson.

 As students work, they should keep an organized record of their

 data.
 Before they begin to explore, you may wish to discuss how a table

 or chart could be used to keep their data organized.
 Allow students to

 investigate the relationship between tables and chairs, and circulate

 as they explore.
 Make sure that every group is working toward finding a